North Hertfordshire Museum

-North Hertfordshire Museum, displays collections relating to local history and heritage.
+North Hertfordshire Museum is a museum that displays collections relating to local history and heritage.
 It is located adjacent to the refurbished Hitchin Town Hall on Brand Street, Hitchin, Hertfordshire.

 History

 In 2004–5, North Hertfordshire District Council undertook a Fundamental Service Review of its Museum Service.
 Although it found that visitors greatly valued all aspects of the service (Hitchin Museum and Art Gallery, Letchworth Museum & Art Gallery, the Education Service with its School Loans scheme, the Archaeology and the Natural History Services), the two museums were both described as unfit for purpose and the Museums Resource Centre at Burymead Road in Hitchin as outdated and inefficient.

 The review had five main recommendations, one of which was to close the two existing museums at Letchworth and at Hitchin, and instead run a museum and gallery on a single town-centre site.
 A feasibility study was commissioned to investigate the possibility of converting Hitchin Town Hall to museum use.
 The museum, which was designed by Buttress with museum layout by Mather & Co., opened in July 2019.